Azurebird/s4n-technical-test/README.md

 Each configuration file name should follow this syntax `in[number].txt`, and its content will describe the drone trajectory using the A for advance, L for a left turn and a R for a right turn.

+The number of Drones created depends on the number of files, that's why its up to the user to define how many drones will be sent, the same goes for the number of lunches delivered, is up to the user define the number of lunches to delivered in each file

 To execute the program just use `./gradlew run` this will take the default example configuration files found in the `src/main/resources/robot/in` directory and will leave the output result in `src/main/resources/robot/out` with a default grid size of 10, to specify your own grid size, input and output directory use: